ezntek/SM64LinuxLauncher-qt/CONTRIBUTING.md

 The tools folder contains the tools (ALL MUST BE RAN FROM THE ROOT OF THE REPOSITORY)
 *  `builduis.py` will convert the `.ui` files to python classes (from `SM64LinuxLauncher-qt/launcher/res/ui/*` to `SM64LinuxLauncher-qt/launcher/uic/*`, run after saving a UI file)
 * `make_release.py` will make a release tarball.

+The `builds/dummy_build` is a dummy build (as the name suggests) for testing purposes.

 # Development Dependencies